 by Mike Ratliff

-1 What shall we say then? m Are we to continue in sin that grace may abound?
-2 By no means!
-How can n we who died to sin still live in it?
-3 Do you not know that all of us o who have been baptized p into Christ Jesus were baptized into his death?
-4 We were q buried therefore with him by baptism into death, in order that, just as r Christ was raised from the dead by s the glory of the Father, we too might walk in t newness of life.
+1 What shall we say then?
+Are we to continue in sin so that grace may increase?
+2 May it never be!
+How shall we who died to sin still live in it?
+3 Or do you not know that all of us who have been baptized into Christ Jesus have been baptized into His death?
+4 Therefore we have been buried with Him through baptism into death, so that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life.
 5 For if we have become united with Him in the likeness of His death, certainly we shall also be in the likeness of His resurrection, 6 knowing this, that our old self was crucified with Him, in order that our body of sin might be done away with, so that we would no longer be slaves to sin; 7 for he who has died is freed from sin.

-12 Let not g sin therefore reign in your mortal body, to make you obey its lusts, 13 and do not go on presenting the members of your body to sin as instruments for unrighteousness, but i present yourselves to God as those who have been brought from death to life, and your members to God as instruments for righteousness.
-14 For j sin k will have no dominion over you, since you are not under law but under grace.
-(Romans 6:1-14 ESV)
+12 Therefore do not let sin reign in your mortal body so that you obey its lusts, 13 and do not go on presenting the members of your body to sin as instruments of unrighteousness; but present yourselves to God as those alive from the dead, and your members as instruments of righteousness to God.
+14 For sin shall not be master over you, for you are not under law but under grace.
+Romans 6:1-14 (NASB)

 The Doctrine of Regeneration tells Christians that the life they live now will not be as it once was, but will take on the characteristics of regeneration.
 The Christian is a new creation.
 The attributes of this pertain to spiritual quality rather than physical substance, however, the evidence of it will become manifest in how the Christian walks through each day and deals with the circumstances of life.

-20 I have been t crucified with Christ.
-It is no longer I who live, but Christ who lives u in me.
-And the life I now live in the flesh I live by faith in the Son of God, v who loved me and w gave himself for me.
-(Galatians 2:20 ESV)
+20 I have been crucified with Christ; and it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself up for me.
+Galatians 2:20 (NASB)